My Current Computer Component List (September 2019)

 Since this was my first time using any custom loop cooling, I did a lot of research and watched YouTube videos on the topic.
-The YouTube channel by Jay of JayzTwoCents.
+The YouTube channel by Jay of JayzTwoCents has a lot of good information.
 I started with Watercooling for Beginners 2018, but he has many more.
-Watching the later ones as well because as Jay gets more experience himself, he changes some things he recommended earlier. (e.g., He went from using colored coolant to just water with a few drops of coloring.)
+It was interesting watching the later ones as well because as Jay gets more experienced himself, he changes some things he recommended earlier. (e.g., He went from using colored coolant to just water with a few drops of coloring.)
 The guides at EKWB are also pretty helpful.
-Since I wanted to use hard-line PETG tubing, I watched Jay's How to bend PETG tubing.
+Since I wanted to use hardline PETG tubing, I watched Jay's How to bend PETG tubing.
 (He has other videos for soft, acrylic, and even metal tubing.)
 I also recommend Jay's The Beginners Guide to shopping for water cooling parts! and A Guide to Watercooling Fittings.
 Different people have different methods and suggestions, so don't be afraid to watch a bunch.

 After seeing enough horror stories about leaks and failing pumps, I decided to go with what seemed to be rated the best for every part.
 That would mean a more expensive open-loop system, but I was willing to pay for peace of mind.
 After finishing the build, I was happy with all the parts I chose but realized most of my fears were probably unjustified.
 I went slow.
 If a bend or tube raised any doubt in my mind, I remade it.
 I never had any leaks and my only near leak was due to me forgetting to replace a plug on the reservoir.